jfm-data/jfm-data.github.io/_posts/2021-05-23-Book-of-Bitcoin.md

 categories: tech
 ---

 Apologies to the religious folk offended with what about I am to do...
 I understand why you wouldn't want to be compared to a bunch of zealots who believe in an abstract doctrine with poorly documented origins.
 Nevertheless, we are witnessing the greatest religious awaking since the Frontier Revival.
-There is still time to join the movement, but you first must understand it.
+If you wish to join the movement you must first understand it.

 __There is the..__
 - __Sacred text:__ the Satoshi White Paper